Duane Marble: Career

-Marbles 40 year long academic career included positions at multiple universities, including Northwestern University, the University of Pennsylvania, University at Buffalo, The Ohio State University, University of Oregon.
+Marbles 40 year long academic career included positions at multiple universities, including Northwestern University, the University of Pennsylvania, University at Buffalo, Ohio State University, University of Oregon.
 During his early career, he made great contributions to establishing the discipline of GIScience, computer cartography.
 His co-edited publication Spatial Analysis: a Reader in Statistical Geography is regarded as one of the founding documents in the quantitative revolution in geography.
 Among other things, this publication is one of the earliest uses of the term "spatial autocorrelation," a central concept in spatial analysis and technical geography.
 Because of this publication and others, he is considered a significant figure in quantitative geography, with the American Association of Geographers Marble Fund Award for Innovative Master’s Research in Quantitative Geography named in his honor.

 Later in his career, he was instrumental in establishing Geographic information science as a discipline and worked to develop educational material and curriculum.
 While at the University at Buffalo, Marbles established the first GIScience research unit.
 His work on the "Model Curricula" is credited in the GIS&T body of knowledge as the starting point for that body of work.
 After retirement, Marbles worked to promote computer science and quantitative knowledge in geography to combat his concerns that geographers were losing understanding of what happened behind the GUI of their Geographic information systems.
 This led to him to help establish the AAG Marble Fund to promote quantitative geography and computer science research.